elcarimay/OPIC/Interview.md

 and making it mine.
 In addition, since I know the power of collective intelligence, I do not hesitate to ask something and share it if I know anything.
 That's the way I work.
 23. Explain me what do you know about our company?
+I have been working for Samsung Display for 17 years as an engineer.
+Samsung Display was established in 2012 and is equipped with smartphones, laptops, monitors, and TVs We are making premium display products.
+The company has about 20,000 employees, 34 trillion won in sales and 6 trillion won in operating profit last year.
+It mass-produced flexible OLEDs and foldable displays for the first time in the world and is currently making large display QD-OLEDs.
+In fact, the highest sales right now It's coming from the iPhone, so actually Our company's sales increase only when iPhones are sold a lot.

 24. Describe what a "lot of work" looks like to you in OPIC? work and life balance
+I prefer to work more efficiently than to do a lot of work.
+I said that I will do my best
+when I am a new employee.
+But I'm used to talk that I'll do it right when I become a senior employee.
+In the past, there was an executive who liked a research institute that didn't turn off the light,
+but I hated it so much.
+I think it is important to balance working time and living time.
+It's called "워라벨" in korean word.
+That's the way I work.

 25. If you have multiple projects on your plate, how do you handle completing them on time?
+First, try to list up in consideration of priorities and solve them as quickly as possible.
+And I try to solve annoying things when I think of them because they can get more annoying
+in the future.

 26. Who has been an inspiration for you?
+I think everyone around me inspires me.
+This is because I think there is something to learn in my
+own way, whether it is bad or good.
+If it's a bad thing, I think I shouldn't do it next time,
+and if it's a good thing, I wonder if there is any improvement.